Nunchi-trade/audits/README.md

 The Pendle SY asset for the Genesis vault is audited, with remediations and the report found at: https://github.com/Nunchi-trade/audits/blob/main/Nunchi_Nunchi_SY_%26_Genesis_Vaults_report.pdf

 The Pendle SY asset for nHYPE is audited, with remediations and the report found at: https://github.com/Nunchi-trade/audits/blob/main/Nunchi___nHYPE_SY_Audit_Report_by_WatchPug.pdf

+A preliminary audit report of our nCLOB, particularly the ordermatching mechanism is found at: https://github.com/Nunchi-trade/audits/blob/main/Yield%20Perps%20-%20Zellic%20Audit%20Report.pdf